poi-bundler/website/docs/guide/getting-started.md

 # Getting Started

 Poi is a __zero-config__ bundler built on the top of webpack.
-By using the buzz word `zero-config`, it does not mean that there's no config, instead we pre-configurared many things for you.
+By using the buzz word `zero-config`, it does not mean that there's no config, instead we pre-configured many things for you.
 To prevent Poi from becoming too bloated to use, we also introduced some kind of `plugin` system to make extra features opt-in.

 To get a quick taste of Poi, you can install it globally via npm or yarn: